manoss96/fluke/docs/source/user_guide/file_and_object_storage.rst

 though it will search for any metadata we may have assigned to it locally.

 So how can we inspect the actual metadata of an object?
-This can be easily done by invoking an instance's ``load_metadata`` method, which goes on to fetch the object's actual metadata via HTTP and store them locally.
-Thus, going back to our example, we would be able to display the object's true metadata if we would just add the aforementioned line of code:
+This can be easily done by setting the constructor's parameter ``load_metadata``.
+On top of opening a connection to the file, setting this parameter to ``True`` will result in the object's actual metadata being fetched via HTTPS and stored in memory.
+Thus, going back to our example, we would be able to display the object's metadata if we would just set the aformentioned parameter:

 .. code-block:: python